 Many Texans need a license to carry so they can have some form of personal protection.
 This is especially true for those who need to travel extensively for work and want to prepare for unexpected situations.
-However, the law allows Texas DPS to take away (revoke) or suspend your license in certain circumstances.
+However, the law allows Texas DPS to take away (revoke) or suspend a license to carry in certain circumstances.
 Many LTC holders understand that a criminal conviction is one of those situations and will reluctantly agree to the suspension.

 There is one major problem.
 Texas DPS can suspend your License To Carry BEFORE there is a conviction.
-You read that right.
 The law allows Texas DPS to suspend your license “until the dismissal of the charges” if you have a pending Class A or B misdemeanor or a felony.
 The upside is that a pending Class C, like a speeding ticket, should not cause DPS to suspend your LTC.
 If you have an LTC and are looking for a “criminal lawyer near me”, know that Mimi handles most of North Texas.